Adaptive Mix for Semi-Supervised Medical Image Segmentation: Introduction

-Consistency regularization, one of the most widely-used SSL paradigms, encourages model predictions to be invariant to input perturbations, aiming to sufficiently explore supervision information from unlabeled data \citep{rasmus2015semi,laine2016temporal,tarvainen2017mean}.
-Building upon the idea of consistency regularization, strong-weak pseudo supervision \citep{sohn2020fixmatch} aims to enforce consistency between the predicted pseudo labels of strongly and weakly perturbed unlabeled images, thereby extracting additional supervisory signals from unlabeled data \citep{sohn2020fixmatch,chen2023softmatch,chen2021semi,wu2022mutual,shen2023co,wang2023mcf}.
-The key challenge of strong-weak pseudo supervision is determining appropriate strong-perturbation strategies for generating strong-perturbed images.
-Improper perturbations cannot match the training model's ability to obtain supervision signals from unlabeled data, misleading the training process \citep{shen2023co}.
-Recently, CutMix\footnote{CutMix is formulated as $\bar{x} = x_o \times m + x_a \times (1 - m)$ and $\bar{y} = y_o \times m + y_a \times (1 - m)$, where $x_o$ / $x_a$ denotes an original/auxiliary image, $y_o$ / $y_a$ refers to the corresponding (pseudo) label, and $m$ is a randomly generated mask. $\bar{x}$ / $\bar{y}$ represents the mixed image / (pseudo) label.}\citep{yun2019cutmix}, incorporated with image color space transformation, has been widely used to form the strong perturbations \citep{french2019semi,chen2021semi,yang2022st++,yang2023unimatch}.
-As illustrated in Fig. \ref{fig:mix_intro}(b), CutMix randomly mixes image patches between an original image and an auxiliary image to synthesize a strong-perturbed example.
-However, such a random mix operation with uncontrollable perturbation degree leads to an oscillating and unstable consistency regularization process [Fig. \ref{fig:mix_intro}(f)], where the model is prone to over-fit to the randomly perturbed examples, resulting in unsatisfactory generalization on the validation set [Fig. \ref{fig:mix_intro}(g)].
-To address the instability of the random mix-up operation, our previous conference version, UMix \citep{shen2023co} [Fig. \ref{fig:mix_intro}(c)] synthesizes new samples with more high-confidence regions, enabling the model to produce high-quality predictions for these new samples.
-As shown in Fig. \ref{fig:mix_intro}(f-g), the model trained with UMix samples demonstrates smoother and lower training losses but achieves inferior validation and test performance due to the limited effectiveness of consistency regularization.
-Furthermore, we investigated the inverse UMix (I-UMix) strategy [Fig. \ref{fig:mix_intro}(d)].
-Since this operation yields new samples with overly strong perturbations, the model shows severe oscillation in the training loss and obtains poor validation performance [Fig. \ref{fig:mix_intro}(f-g)].
-It can be observed that random perturbations tend to be uncontrollable, while mix-up operations with fixed rules result in trivial or overly strong perturbations, both of which limit the effectiveness of consistency regularization.
+Consistency regularization, one of the most widely used SSL techniques, encourages model predictions to be invariant to input perturbations, aiming to explore supervision information from unlabeled data~\citep{rasmus2015semi,laine2016temporal,tarvainen2017mean}.
+Building upon the idea of consistency regularization, strong-weak pseudo supervision~\citep{sohn2020fixmatch} enforces consistency between the predicted pseudo labels of strongly and weakly perturbed unlabeled images, thereby sufficiently extracting supervisory signals from unlabeled data~\citep{sohn2020fixmatch,chen2023softmatch,chen2021semi,wu2022mutual,shen2023co,wang2023mcf}.
+The key challenge of strong-weak pseudo supervision is determining appropriate strong perturbation strategies for generating strong-perturbed images.
+Improper perturbations cannot match the training model's ability to capture supervision signals from unlabeled data, misleading the training process~\citep{shen2023co}.
+Recently, CutMix\footnote{CutMix is formulated as $\tilde{x} = x_o \times m + x_a \times (1 - m)$ and $\tilde{y} = y_o \times m + y_a \times (1 - m)$, where $x_o$ / $x_a$ denotes an original/auxiliary image, $y_o$ / $y_a$ refers to the corresponding (pseudo) label, and $m$ is a randomly generated mask. $\tilde{x}$ / $\tilde{y}$ represents the mixed image / (pseudo) label.}\citep{yun2019cutmix}, incorporated with image color space transformation, has been widely used to form the strong perturbations~\citep{french2019semi,chen2021semi,yang2022st++,yang2023unimatch}.
+As illustrated in Fig.~\ref{fig:mix_intro}(b), CutMix randomly mixes image patches between an original image and an auxiliary image to synthesize a strong-perturbed example.
+However, such a random mix operation with an uncontrollable perturbation degree leads to an oscillating and unstable consistency regularization process [Fig.~\ref{fig:mix_intro}(f)], where the model is prone to over-fit to the randomly perturbed examples, resulting in unsatisfactory generalization on the validation set [Fig.~\ref{fig:mix_intro}(g)].
+To address the instability of the random mix-up operation, our previous work, UMix~\citep{shen2023co} [Fig.~\ref{fig:mix_intro}(c)] synthesizes strong-perturbed images with more high-confidence regions, enabling the model to produce high-quality predictions for these samples.
+As shown in Fig.~\ref{fig:mix_intro}(f-g), the model trained with UMix images demonstrates smoother and lower training losses but achieves inferior validation and test performance due to the limited effectiveness of consistency regularization.
+Furthermore, we investigated the inverse UMix (I-UMix) strategy [Fig.~\ref{fig:mix_intro}(d)].
+Since this operation yields new samples with overly strong perturbations, the model shows severe oscillation in the training loss and obtains poor validation performance [Fig.~\ref{fig:mix_intro}(f-g)].
+It can be observed that random perturbations tend to be uncontrollable, while mix-up operations with fixed rules result in trivial or over-strong perturbations, both of which limit the effectiveness of consistency regularization.
 Therefore, developing an adaptive perturbation/augmentation strategy for semi-supervised medical image segmentation is highly desirable.